osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 ## ACPI

+The last and simplest part of the exercise was to fill in the gaps in OSv to make it deal with situation when ACPI (link what it is) is missing.

 Firecracker does not implement ACPI which is used by OSv to implement power handling and to discover CPUs.
 Instead OSv had to be changed to boot without ACPI and read CPU info from MP table …
 * modify OSv to detect if ACPI present
 * in relevant places (CPU detection, power off) instead of aborting if ACPI not present simply continue and provide alternative solution